-A senior pastor serves as the highest spiritual and organizational leader in a local church.
+Senior pastors are the highest spiritual and organizational leaders in local churches.
 They preach sermons, lead staff, conduct services, meet with parishioners, and work cooperatively with lay leadership.
 The exact role of a senior pastor depends on a church's denomination, size, and expectations.

-A chaplain oversees pastoral responsibilities in a non-church setting.
-Chaplains may serve in the military, with a fire department, or on the police force.
+Chaplains oversee pastoral responsibilities in a non-church setting.
+Chaplains can serve in the military, with a fire department, or on the police force.
 Others work for corporate offices, in hospitals, or with organizations such as professional or collegiate athletic teams.
 Most chaplains need a master's degree and ordination.

-At a nonprofit organization, the executive director assumes the chief executive officer's role.
-They may establish an organization's vision, oversee staff members, make decisions about programs, serve as a fundraiser, and assume a role as an organization's face and voice.
+At a nonprofit organization, executive directors assume the role of a chief executive officer.
+They establish an organizational vision, oversee staff members, make decisions about programs, raise funds, and become their organization's face and voice.
 A ministry education can prepare professionals for executive leadership at faith-based organizations.

 - Executive Pastor

-An executive pastor is the ecclesial equivalent of a chief operating officer.
+Executive pastors are the ecclesial equivalent of a chief operating officer.
 They manage the operations of a church, including finance and budgets, human resources, communication and social media, and policies and procedures.
-An executive pastor usually serves in a large congregation or at a megachurch.
+Executive pastors usually serve in a large congregation or at a megachurch.

 Doctoral Degree in Ministry and Theology

-Ministers who want to assume executive leadership positions in faith-based academic settings, as well as those who plan to undertake theology careers by serving in the college classroom, must possess a doctorate.
-In general, a master's degree meets the standard for executive roles in a church, parish ministry, or nonprofit setting.
-To lead in an academic setting, however, one must earn a Ph.D. or Th.D.
+Ministers who aspire to executive leadership positions in faith-based academic settings, as well as those who plan to become professors, must earn a doctorate.
+A master's degree generally meets the standard for executive roles in a church, parish ministry, or nonprofit setting.
+To become a professor, however, students must earn a Ph.D. or Th.D.

 - Postsecondary Religion Teacher

-After earning a doctorate in theology, ministers may qualify to serve as college or seminary professors in their field.
+After earning a doctorate in theology, ministers may qualify for college or seminary professor positions.
 These professionals may teach courses, counsel students, serve on committees, conduct research, and publish their findings.
 They may also speak at conferences and events, helping to promote their school.

 - Christian College President

-Christian college presidents can lead a Bible college, liberal arts college, or seminary.
-These ministry leaders determine an organization's overall vision and ethos and serve as a major fundraiser and marketer for their college.
-A president also leads a cabinet of department heads from each major division of the institution.
+Christian college presidents can lead Bible colleges, liberal arts colleges, and seminaries.
+These ministry leaders determine an organization's overall vision and ethos and raise funds for their college.
+Presidents also lead a cabinet of department heads from each major division of the institution.

 - Christian School Headmaster